gullerya/object-observer/docs/performance-report.md

 All of those mutations are being watched by the listeners mentioned above and the counters are being verified to match the expectations.

 Below are results of those tests, where the time shown is of a single operation in average.
-All times are given in 'ms', meaning that cost of a single operation on Chrome and Chromium-Edge is usually half to few nanoseconds.
+All times are given in 'ms', meaning that cost of a single operation on Chromiums/NodeJS is usually half to few nanoseconds.
 Firefox values are slightly higher (worse).

 <table>
     <tr>